Leucine aminopeptidase - urine

 There is no real risk.

 Berk P, Korenblatt K. Approach to the patient with jaundice or abnormal liver test results.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 149.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 149.